al-chang/boston-blue-bike/log/LOG.md

 ## 3/2/2023 - Intersection Observer

 Currently experimenting with the intersection observer to see if I can make it so that the map on the right side stays pinned but reloads data when scrolling through the page.

+## 3/3/2023 - Connections Between Stations

+Succesfully added a way to draw lines between different stations.
+Currently just hardcoded to draw the line to a particular station.
+Also added JSDoc to the utility functions so that I don't forget what they do.